roberthowton/academic-kickstart/content/dossier/diversity.md

-the medieval and modern periods we are fortunate to have correspondence of some of those periods' major figures---including Abelard, Descartes, Leibniz, and Locke---with lesser-known women philosophers, including Héloïse, Elizabeth of Bohemia, and Damaris Masham.
+the medieval and modern periods we are fortunate to have correspondence of some of those periods' major figures---including Abelard, Descartes, Leibniz, and Locke---with lesser-known women philosophers, including Héloïse, Elizabeth of Bohemia, and Margaret Cavendish.
 I think these correspondence are valuable teaching tools and I make them a central feature of my introductory course on modern philosophy.
 The ancient period is more difficult, in particular since almost nothing survives